Header Schemes

 17/06/19 10:43 Communication Service

-Juncal Arbelaiz, PhD student in Applied Mathematics at MIT, is in her third year of her thesis, and explains that the "first two years were intense because you have to pass a large number of subjects with grade requirements, as well as a 2-hour oral exam that dictates whether or not you can continue in the PhD.
-I am fortunate to be able to say that I managed to get through this phase of the doctorate by fulfilling all the requirements, and I consider that the training I received at Tecnun played an important role in this".
-She mentions the institutions that have supported her financially to be able to do her thesis in Boston: first MIT did it through a Presidential Fellowship and later La Caixa with its Postgraduate Scholarship.
+approve Juncal Arbelaiz, PhD candidate in Applied Mathematics at MIT, is in her third year of her thesis, and explains that the "first two years were intense because there is a high issue of subjects with requirements of grade, as well as a oral examination of about 2 hours that dictates whether one can continue or not in the PhD.
+I am fortunate to be able to say that I managed to get through this phase of the PhD by fulfilling all the requirements, and I consider that the training I received at Tecnun played an important role in this".
+The irunesa makes accredited specialization to institutions that have supported her financially to be able to do the thesis in Boston: first MIT did it through a Presidential Fellowship and later La Caixa with its Postgraduate scholarship .

-As if that wasn't enough, she has recently won a National End of Career Award, a prestigious Google Fellowship in the USA, and the Rafael del Pino Foundation Excellence Fellowship last month.
-In addition, she is part of the executive committee of Graduate Women at MIT (GWAMIT), from where they try to promote the professional and personal development of graduate women at MIT.
-The projects she is working on, as the young engineer specifies, are mainly at the intersection between control theory and optimisation algorithms, applied to large-scale, spatially distributed dynamical systems.
+As if that were not enough, she has recently won a award National End of Career, a prestigious scholarship from Google in the USA, and the scholarship of excellence from the Rafael del Pino Foundation last month.
+In addition, she is part of the executive committee of Graduate Women at MIT (GWAMIT), from where they try to promote the professional development and staff of graduate women at MIT.
+The projects she is working on, as the young engineer specifies, are mainly at the intersection between control theory and optimization algorithms, applied to large-scale, spatially distributed dynamical systems.

 Naroa Coretti finished her Master's Degree in Industrial Engineering and left for Boston in February with the hope of "returning with a backpack full of experiences and learning".
 Before leaving, she said that she "hoped to return with the same anecdotes she had had at Tecnun. because the master's degree had given her a lot, and there had always been a great atmosphere".